falkr/ttm4115-2020/pages/deliveries-i3.md

 * **Multi-structural:** You present multiple pieces of information, but they are not linked.

-* **Relational:** You present a reasonable multiple pieces of information, and also provide links between them.
+* **Relational:** You present multiple pieces of information, and also provide links between them.

 * **Extended Abstract:** You present a reasonable multiple pieces of information, and also provide links between them, and extend your discussion beyond what was said in the course.